NayeerM/Covid-19-Chatbot/README.md

-# As requested by many people over mail or linkedin.I am making stepwise Implementation playist on youtube.

-Here is the link of stepwise implementation Youtube- https://bit.ly/3c0n0ss

-# End-to-End Covid-19 chatbot using DialogFlow,Python/Flask,MongoDb Atlas and deployed on Pivotal Cloud foundary and Telegram
+# End-to-End Covid-19 chatbot using DialogFlow,Python/Flask,MongoDb Atlas and deployed on Heroku
-This chatbot developed using Dialoglow,python,flask,MongoDB and deployed on Telegram. search @bestcovid19_bot on telegram app BestCovid-19 Bot can give answers of all of your queries related to covid-19 also it can -
+This chatbot developed using Dialoglow,python,flask,MongoDB and deployed on Telegram.

-🌟🌟🌟 DialogFlow Agents,entities,Intents backup has been added you just need to do import as zip on your Agent Setting.

-I have also mentioned how to test it locally on PostMan.

-1).
-Show you statisics based on Country,Indian States,Indian districts,Google Maps,WorldWide

-2). can send Email to user email Address.

-3).
-Can show Live news
+Covid-19 Chatbot is a chatbot meant to allow users to coverse with the bot instead of navigating through different menus .
+User requires only to ask a question to find the answer.

+See implementation of chatbot here:http://t.me/Test1_test2BBot

+#Features:

+1) Displays covid-19 statistics for countries, worldwide, and local states for India

+2) Answer Frequently Asked Questions (FAQs)

+3) Display help desk information

-4).
-Govt annoucements , videos and Images.
+4) Govt annoucements , videos and Images.

-If you like my work kindly hit 🌟🌟🌟

-How to Setup the whole system ?
-1. Setup Pivotal Cloud foundary account and install foundary CLI to your system

-2. Setup MongoDB Atlas account

-3. Setup Dialogflow Account

-4. Download and Install Pycharm or any IDE to open my code.

-5. use PostMan to test this code locally. localhost:5000/webhook , give header and body as Raw json.
-(Everything mentioned inside document.)

-feel free to contact me in case of any problem reachout to me @ 'dineshraturi22@gmail.com' and Add subject-BestCovid Github Query